Father’s Day gift ideas for the foodie dad

-The “We Love You Dad Box” takes all the angst and guess work out of present buying, plus it supports local farmers and producers from the Scenic Rim.
+The “We Love You Dad Box” takes all the angst and guesswork out of present buying.
+Plus it supports local farmers and producers from the Scenic Rim.
 That’s a win-win Dad will be proud of.
-The box also features the world-famous Carrot Beer from 4Hearts Brewing, which is usually only poured during Eat Local Week.
+The box also features the world-famous Carrot Beer from 4Hearts Brewing.
+This is usually only poured during Eat Local Week.

 Orders are open now for deliveries on September 3, 4 and 5.
 The price is $130.
 You can find out more about what’s included and order here:

 A wine and dining experience at home will help make staying home a little more enjoyable for your dear old Dad.
 Red Balloon has a range of at-home cooking kits, online cooking courses, spirit tasting kits, wine blending workshops and at-home dining experiences.